 It may be tempting to ask a candidate if they know anyone in their field that would fit the job.
 But resist the temptation, as you want to make candidates feel special, not replaceable.

-If you have already connected on LinkedIn, then you can see a candidate’s professional network anyway.
+Plus, if you have already connected on LinkedIn, then you can see a candidate’s professional network anyway.

-All the best
+All the best,

 In around 100 words, we have managed to: